darkmatterzzz/blockchain-developer-bootcamp-final-project/README.md

 npm run start
 ```

-If all goes well you'll now be able to visit http://localhost:1234
+If all goes well you'll now be able to visit the localhost that the terminal has given you

 Make sure Ganache port is set to **8545**